 - student's name;

 - address; and

-- telephone number.
+- telephone number, and

+- parent e-mail address.

 Military recruiters or institutions of higher learning shall have access to secondary school students' names, addresses, and telephone listings unless the parent or guardian of the student or the student himself/herself, if he/she has reached the age of majority, requests that such information not be released without prior written parental consent.
 The Board of Education shall notify the parent or guardian of the option to make such a request and shall comply with any request received.